microsoft/appcenter-sdk-android/README.md

             userConfirmation should be one of SEND, DONT_SEND or ALWAYS_SEND
         ```

     * **Binary attachment:**  If you'd like to attach text/binary data to a crash report, implement this callback.
-Before sending the crash, our SDK will add the attachment to the crash report and you can view it on the Sonoma dashboard.
+Before sending the crash, our SDK will add the attachment to the crash report and you can view it on the Sonoma portal.

         ```Java
         ErrorAttachment getErrorAttachment(ErrorReport errorReport)